-I recently added a small gallery of composited photographs, collectively called "The Bodhi Lands" that were originally created in homage to the passing of a great Zen teacher and master photographer, Roshi John Daido Loori who passed from us October 9th, 2009.
+I recently created a small series of composited photographs, collectively called "The Bodhi Lands" that were originally made in homage to the passing of a great Zen teacher and master photographer, Roshi John Daido Loori who passed from us October 9th, 2009.
 These four images were my simple way of conveying the significance of one's life who had touched mine over crossed paths, even though we never formally met.
 Today's post comes on the day I received a seminal book of Roshi Loori's, titled "The Zen of Creativity ~ Cultivating Your Artistic Life"

 I haven't yet had the pleasure of diving in deep with this book, but even before you get to the table of contents, you are met with this poem from Walt Whitman: